colinbourque/star-formation/README.md

 >python runscript.py

 with the model number provided subsequently.
+This will generate a script runmodNN.sh inside of /RUNDIR/ which can then be run to make radmc3d compute all products for a given model.